anthro-id/legal/en-US/PAYMENT.md

 Updated since June 1st, 2025.

 ## Payment Fees (Situational)
-Payment fees depend on our what payment method and vendor do you use at the time of creating a purchase.
+Payment fees depend on what payment method and vendor do you use at the time of creating a purchase.

 Starts from August 21st, 2025, we do not charge additional payment processing fees to our users anymore, though merchants may adjust their pricing as needed.